 The Anne Frank House is located in the Jordaan district of Amsterdam.
 The building itself was saved from destruction in the 1950’s by public protests, when developers were ready to tear it down.
 That’s when the Anne Frank Foundation was set up, fundraising enough money to purchase and restore the building.
 Then the museum opened to the public in 1960 – thirteen years after the diary was first published.

 Today, the museum welcomes well over a million visitors each year.
 Whether you’re familiar with the story or not, it’s an absolute must-see on your visit to Amsterdam.
-Here’s everything you need to know about your visit to the Anne Frank House.
+As mentioned, with so many visitors, it’s important to choose the best time to visit Anne Frank house.

 When to visit Anne Frank House

-You can dress comfortably to visit the Anne Frank House.
+You can think about dressing comfortably once you’ve settled on the best time to visit Anne Frank House.
 Remember to bring a bag for your camera as there are no photos allowed inside.
 Remember if you haven’t pre-purchased a ticket, you’ll most likely have a long wait in the queue outside, so bring water and an umbrella!

 Of course the main reason most people visit the Anne Frank House is to see the annex.
 That’s the name of the 45m2 attic that was once the secret hideout for Anne Frank and 7 other Jews, all fleeing the Nazis during the war.
 The mostly-empty attic gives you an insight into what it was like hiding out in the space for over two years.
 A somber experience but an important one none-the-less.